brenton-j-andrews/members_club/README.md

 - Form validators return hexidecimal for special characters rather than treating them like normal chars.
 - Add timestamps to each message.
 Experimented with moment.js and Pug but never wrapped it up.
 - Give users the ability to have custom avatars.
+- Indicate that user solved the riddle incorrectly, the wrong answer is supposed to spell peril after all.